hoardinghopes/embodying-buber/src/posts/post-9.md

 ---

 > Centering, I say, is the discipline of bringing in (i.e. of sympathy or empathy) rather than leaving out.
 Of saying “Yes, Yes” to what we behold.
 To what is holy and what is unbearable.
 > ~ Centering in Pottery, Poetry, and the Person, M.C.
 Richards[^fn-mcr]

 [^fn-mcr]: _Centering in Pottery, Poetry, and the Person_, M. C. Richards, 2nd ed.
 1989, Wesleyan University Press.

 ### Everything's spinning

 We are such small dots on this planet that we lose sight of this fact: _everything is spinning_.
 Our world is spinning on its axis.
 Our solar system is spinning around the sun.
 Time is cycles of days and seasons.
-Our focus is so myopic, and our interest in ourselves is so engaging, that we miss all the spinning.
+Our focus is so myopic, and our interest in ourselves is so all-engaging, that we miss all the spinning.

 Each one of us is standing right in the middle of all the spinning.